-Winners will be drawn before the parade
+Winners will be drawn before the parade kicks off.

-run past the north end of the park.
+The parade, the final event of the day, will run past the north end of the park.

 Water program focuses on trees

 By KIMBERLY DAVIS

 k.davis@nwkansas.com Around 60 people from Kansas, Colorado and Nebraska talked and learned about the importance of cleaning water-sucking invasive trees out of the Republican River Basin at a meeting last Wednesday at The Gateway.